edwrddz6/crud-project/README.md

 # About

-This project was created to learn the fundamentals of a CRUD app.
+This project was created to learn the fundamentals of developing a CRUD app.
 This project will connect to a MongoDB database and create new data.
 This README will be updated as the project is being built over time.

 ### List of Tech Used